Bradny History, Family Crest & Coats of Arms

 The surname Bradny was first found in Somerset where the family claim descent from Sir Simon de Bredenie in 1346.
 This is probably the same gentleman who was listed as Simon de Bradneghe in the Subsidy Rolls of Sussex in 1327.
 William de Bradney was listed in the Subsidy Rolls of Sussex in 1296.
 Another source notes that Simon de Bardeneye was Mayor of Bristol in 1276 and Abbas de Bardeneye was listed in Lincolnshire in the Hundredorum Rolls of 1273.

 Early History of the Bradny family

-Another 213 words (15 lines of text) covering the years 134 and 1346 are included under the topic Early Bradny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bradny research.
+Another 107 words (8 lines of text) covering the years 134 and 1346 are included under the topic Early Bradny History in all our PDF Extended History products and printed products wherever possible.

 Bradny Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bradney, Bradnie, Bredenie and others.

 Early Notables of the Bradny family (pre 1700)